claudioperez/FEDEASdoc/README.md

 # Read Me

+This document outlines the basic structure of the FEDEASLab documentation website, and the primary tools which are used in its implementation.

+The current repository [(claudioperez/FEDEASdoc)]() contains the source files from which FEDEASLab documentation is built.
+The static website files which are generated from the source in this repository are hosted in the separate [claudioperes/FEDEASdoc**s**](https://github.com/claudioperez/FEDEASdocs) repository, which is currently serving the website.

-## Site Overview
+## Site structure

 -------

+This section outlines 3 basic types of pages used by the website, and explains the different workflows they entail:

+1. Pages which are automatically generated from comments in program source code.
+2. Pages which are manually written for the purpose of explaining certain concepts
+3. Pages which are deeply linked to scripts or code, but also contain a lot of written content (e.g. examples).

 ### 1. Text from code - API/Functions

 > [Markdown](https://commonmark.org/help/)

-These pages are automatically extracted from code.
+These pages are automatically extracted from comments or docstrings in source code files, and serve the purpose of documenting specific function APIs.

 #### To build API documentation from a FEDEAS release.

-*Assuming no changes are made to the current `m2html` scripts, which could easily be done.*
+*Assuming no changes are made to the current `m2html` scripts.*

 1. build docs with m2html
 2. copy created directories into `docs/FEDEASLab/`